Passion fruit is an exotic purple fruit with a healthful nutritional profile and a range of health benefits.

 Passion fruit is a tropical fruit that has a low glycemic index (GI) value.
 This means that it does not cause a steep increase in blood sugar after eating it, making it a good option for people with diabetes.

-Most fruits have a low GI, though the American Diabetes Association warn that melon and pineapple have a high GI.
+Most fruits have a low GI, though the American Diabetes Association warns that dates, melon, and pineapple have a higher GI.